Battlefield V: My Country Calling

 The introductory episode of Battlefield V, titled "My Country Calling" or "Prologue", is a tutorial required upon first launching the game.
 In it, the player learns the basic mechanics of how infantry, tanks, and planes work, as well as setting the tone for future war stories.
 The prologue begins after Battlefield 1s "Storm of Steel" left off, before cutting to a black screen with white text, commentating on how society was quick to forget the horror of the First World War.
 The prologue then jumps forward to London in 1939, with Neville Chamberlain's declaration of war on Germany being played on the radio.
-The narration then begins before the player steps into the shoes of a British paratrooper soldier, during a night raid at Narvik Docks 1940, during the Battles of Narvik.
-The player then must defeat several German military men before a Tiger I tank appears, and the screen fades to white.
+The narration then begins before the player steps into the shoes of a British paratrooper, during a night raid at Narvik Docks in 1940, during the Battles of Narvik.
+The player then must defeat several members of the German military before a Tiger I tank appears, and the screen fades to white.
 The player is then placed into control of tank commander Peter Muller, the main character of the "Last Tiger" war story.
-In this instance, however, the player is tasked with breaking Allied lines at Tobruk during Siege of Tobruk, before an artillery strike causes another character change.
+In this instance, however, the player is tasked with breaking Allied lines at Tobruk during the Siege of Tobruk, before an artillery strike causes another character change.
 After the transition, the player is then put in control of a free French sniper, presumed to be one of the same soldiers as the "Tirailleur" war story, around the Kasserine Pass during Battle of Kasserine Pass.
 After sniping several enemies during an ambush sequence, the player character is then killed when a strafing run hits them.
-The camera then pans to a Bf 109 fighter pilot callsign "Yellow-Seven".
+The camera then pans to a Bf 109 fighter pilot with the callsign "Yellow-Seven".
 This time, the player must shoot down a variety of Bristol Blenheim and Supermarine Spitfire aircraft during the Bombing of Hamburg in World War II, before being shot down themselves.
-Finally, the player takes the role of a British machine gunner during the Final Defense at Nijmegen railway bridge 1944, during Operation Market Garden.
-A V1 flying bomb soon detonates on their position, however, and the player goes into a last stand before getting murdered in the onslaught of gunfire.
+Finally, the player takes the role of a British machine gunner during the Final Defense at Nijmegen railway bridge in 1944, during Operation Market Garden.
+A V1 flying bomb soon detonates on their position, and the player goes into a last stand before getting murdered in the onslaught of gunfire.
 Upon completion of all introductory segments, the player is then shown cinematic clips of the war stories, before being treated to the game's title card.